colour-science/colour-science.org/posts/colour-checker-detection-with-machine-learning.rst

 ----------------

-There have been a few `requests <https://github.com/colour-science/colour-checker-detection/issues/60>`__ to support detection of charts that are not parallel to the image path, i.e. with perspective distortion.
+There have been a few `requests <https://github.com/colour-science/colour-checker-detection/issues/60>`__ to support detection of charts that are not parallel to the imaging plane, i.e. with perspective distortion.

 Whilst looking at Tim Walter's `implementation <https://github.com/colour-science/colour-checker-detection/issues/60#issuecomment-1497592888>`__,